abrown33914/id-card-generator/README.md

+Here's an updated version of your README with emojis, styled like the one you shared:

+---

-# ID Card Generator with Qt
+# 🎫 ID Card Generator with Qt

-This ID Card Generator is a comprehensive application developed for a Programming II Final Project.
-Built with Qt and C++, this project allows users to generate professional ID cards for Florida Gulf Coast University students and faculty with a simple, user-friendly interface.
-Featuring PDF export capabilities, the application makes it easy to save and manage ID cards directly on your computer.
+The **ID Card Generator** is a comprehensive application developed for a **Programming II Final Project**.
+Built with **Qt** and **C++**, this project allows users to generate professional ID cards for **Florida Gulf Coast University** students and faculty with a simple, user-friendly interface.
+Featuring **PDF export capabilities**, the application makes it easy to save and manage ID cards directly on your computer.

-## Key Features
+## 🌟 Key Features

-- **Student & Faculty ID Creation**: Separate forms for entering relevant details for students and faculty.
+- **🎓 Student & Faculty ID Creation**: Separate forms for entering relevant details for students and faculty.
-- **Preview Styled Cards**: Preview custom FGCU styled generated ID cards.
+- **👀 Preview Styled Cards**: Preview custom FGCU-styled generated ID cards.
-- **Save as PDF**: Export ID cards directly to PDF format for easy access and printing.
+- **💾 Save as PDF**: Export ID cards directly to PDF format for easy access and printing.
-- **View Previous Cards**: Easily navigate and view previously created ID cards.
+- **📂 View Previous Cards**: Easily navigate and view previously created ID cards.
-- **Error & Exception Handling**: Smooth and reliable experience, even when things don't go as planned.
+- **⚠️ Error & Exception Handling**: Smooth and reliable experience, even when things don't go as planned.
-- **Demonstrates Core C++ and OOP Concepts**:
+- **💻 Demonstrates Core C++ and OOP Concepts**:
   - Polymorphism, Inheritance, Encapsulation
   - Control Structures and Abstract Classes
   - Effective Dynamic Memory Management

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### 🛠️ Prerequisites

 To run the ID Card Generator, make sure you have:

 - **Qt Creator**: Download from [Qt's official website](https://www.qt.io/download).
 - **C++ Development Environment**: Ensure it's configured for Qt.

-### Installation
+### ⚙️ Installation

 1. **Clone the Repository**:
    ```bash